FacilityKit Blog

 Things That Only Make Sense If You Work in Long-Term Care

 The printer that only works when threatened.
 The surveyor who shows up on the one weird day.
 The CNA every resident requests by name.
-A running list of inside jokes and unwritten rules that every person in skilled nursing — CNAs, nurses, dietary, activities, maintenance, admin — will recognize immediately.
+A running list of inside jokes every person in skilled nursing will recognize immediately.

 Discharge Planning Isn't Just a Social Services Problem

-Every discharge that blows up does so in the same way: nursing drops the medication ball, therapy submits the summary on Friday at 4:55 PM, dietary never gets asked, and somehow social services gets blamed for all of it.
-Here’s why discharge planning is a facilities-wide job — and what it looks like when every department actually owns their piece.
+Every discharge that blows up does so in the same way: nursing drops the medication ball, therapy submits the summary at 4:55 PM Friday, dietary never gets asked, and somehow social services gets blamed for all of it.

 Spring Cleaning Your Policy & Procedure Binders: The SNF Compliance Guide

 That 2019 infection control policy is still sitting in your nursing station binder.
 You know it.
 The surveyor's going to know it too.
-Here's the department-by-department guide to auditing, updating, and spring cleaning your SNF policy and procedure binders — before survey season makes it urgent.
+The department-by-department guide to auditing and updating your P&P binders.

 Ranking Every State Surveyor Shoe by Threat Level

 Your phone buzzes.
 Unknown number.
 Your stomach drops.
 Before you even answer, you know.
-The state surveyor is coming — and what's on their feet will tell you exactly how bad this is going to be.
-A decade of lived experience, all 10 shoe types ranked from "we might be okay" to "call your compliance officer NOW."
+What's on their feet will tell you exactly how bad this is going to be.
+A decade of lived experience, all 10 shoe types ranked.

 What Nursing Homes Can Learn From Disney World: 6 Lessons for SNF Leaders

 Disney World moves 100,000 guests a day with near-zero critical incidents, obsessively trained staff, and an experience engineered down to the smell of the air.
-The operational parallels to skilled nursing facility management are more useful than you'd think — here are six lessons SNF leaders can put to work this week.
+The operational parallels to SNF management are more useful than you'd think.

 Nursing Home Dietary Compliance Checklist: F-Tag Requirements

 CMS F800–F813 govern every aspect of food and nutrition services in SNFs — kitchen safety, therapeutic diet compliance, nutritional assessments, and staff training.
-Here's the department-by-department checklist, common citation examples, and how to build a dietary compliance program that holds up at survey.
+The department-by-department checklist.

 Infection Control Checklist for Nursing Homes: Complete Department Guide

-CMS F880–F886 require every SNF to maintain a documented infection prevention and control program — across Nursing, Dietary, Housekeeping, and Laundry.
-Here's the department-by-department checklist, common citation examples, and how to build a program that holds up at survey.
+CMS F880–F886 require every SNF to maintain a documented infection prevention and control program across Nursing, Dietary, Housekeeping, and Laundry.
+The department-by-department checklist.

 Top 10 CMS Survey Deficiencies in Skilled Nursing Facilities — And How to Prepare

 Infection control, resident rights, medication management, staffing, nutrition — the same deficiency areas get cited year after year.
-Here's exactly what surveyors look for in each area, and the documentation that keeps facilities citation-free.
+Exactly what surveyors look for in each area, and the documentation that keeps facilities citation-free.

 How to Write a Plan of Correction for Skilled Nursing Facilities